DIY crumble/COBBLER

 Filling:

-the cornstarch: this is used so your filling thickens and doesnt turn into a soup at the botton of the pan. the typical ratio is 1 tbsp of cornstarch to every pound of fruit.
-If you are using a very watery or loose fruit it wouldnt hurt to add an extra tbsp of cornstarch. dont go lower than the normal ratio unless you really want a watery filling.
+The cornstarch: This is used so your filling thickens and doesn't turn into a soup at the bottom of the pan.
+The typical ratio is 1 tbsp of cornstarch to every pound of fruit.
+If you are using a very watery or loose fruit it wouldn't hurt to add an extra tbsp of cornstarch.
+Don't go lower than the normal ratio unless you really want a watery filling.

-the sugar: the sugar exists solely to sweeten your filling so how much you use will depend on your own preferences.
-Obviously if you use a more aciding, bitter, or sour fruit you will want more sugar.
+The sugar: The sugar exists solely to sweeten your filling so how much you use will depend on your own preferences.
+Obviously if you use a more acidic, bitter, or sour fruit you will want more sugar.
 Try to stick around 3-8 tbsp total.
-Any sugar type except Powdred will work here.
+Any sugar type except powdered will work here.
+Brown sugar will give more of a caramel taste and mask some of the fruit.

-the syrups: any syrups will work but if you use too much your filling will end up loose or more like a sauce than a thickened filling. rougly 3 thbsp total would be best.
+The syrups: Any syrups will work but if you use too much your filling will end up loose or more like a sauce than a thickened filling. roughly 3 tbsp total would be best.

-The Flour: The standard is 12 oz (2 3/4 cup) flour.
-For chocolate 10 oz (2 1/4 cup) flour + 2 oz (1/4 cup) \ cocoa powder.
+The flour: The standard is 12 oz (2 3/4 cup) flour.
+For chocolate 10 oz (2 1/4 cup) flour + 2 oz (1/4 cup) cocoa powder.
 For other flours you'd like to experiment with simply replace two ounces of all purpose flour with an alternative of your choice.
-Remember the other flours bake and absorb liquid differently than all purpose so you may end up with a cookie that is looser or more crumbly.
+Remember the other flours bake and absorb liquid differently than all purpose so you may end up with a topping that is looser or more crumbly.
 In addition to alternate flour you can also try turning other products into flour by using a food processor.
-The possibilities are numerous such as pretzels, other cookies, and snacks such as chips and crackers
+The possibilities are numerous such as pretzels, other cookies, and snacks such as chips and crackers.

-The leavening: if you are making a cobbler simply use 2 tsp of baking powder so you dont make dry crumbly biscuits. iF MAKING A CRUMBLE LEAVE OUT LEAVENING OR YOU WONT GET A CRISPY TOPPING
+The leavening: If you are making a cobbler (with the addition of milk that is) simply use 2 tsp of baking powder so you don't make dry crumbly biscuits.
+If making a crumble leave out leavening or you wont get a crispy topping

-The Additions: Up to 6 oz of fillings or about 1 1/4½cups.
+The additions: Up to 6 oz of fillings or about 1 1/4½cups.
 You can use anything you can imagine here except anything with a high moisture content such as fresh fruit, or jams, otherwise your batter will never bake.
-One rule here would be nothing of too large a chunk as it will keep the cRUMBLE from staying together while baking and make it hard to eat.
-An example would be not using whole walnuts, you would need to break them up into smaller pieces OR USE THEM A S A SORT OF FLOUR.
+One rule here would be nothing of too large a chunk as it will keep the crumble from staying together while baking and make it hard to eat.
+An example would be not using whole walnuts, you would need to break them up into smaller pieces or use them a s a sort of flour.
 Otherwise have fun and try whatever you can come up with.
-These fillings and added items should always go in with the flour to ensure they disperse evenly and don't sink while the cookie is baking.
+These fillings and added items should always go in with the flour to ensure they disperse evenly and don't sink while baking.

 The spices: You can use up to 3 tsp spices.
 You can mix and match these however you choose, going for more spice than this will start making the flavor a little too over powering and unpleasant.
 Spices always go in with the dry ingredients.
-Make sure to keep in mind that some spices are very strong so use them sparringly, such as cardamom
+Make sure to keep in mind that some spices are very strong so use them sparingly, such as cardamom.

-For the egg replacer: You can change what liquid you use for the 2 oz (1/4 cup) just make sure it is not cold, ive used anthing from coffee to marachino cherry juice before so there is a wide range.
+For the egg replacer: You can change what liquid you use for the 2 oz (1/4 cup) just make sure it is not cold, I've used anything from coffee to apple cider before so there is a wide range.
 Otherwise nothing else about this portion of the recipe can be changed.
 As well remember to always use a neutral tasting oil at room temperature.

-the nut butters: up to 8 oz or 1 cup of nut butters can be used in the dough and in any combination. if adding a nut butter dont go below 4 oz or the rumble will be too crumbly, and dont go above 8 oz or it gets too dense and wont cook well.
+The nut butters: Up to 8 oz or 1 cup of nut butters can be used in the dough and in any combination.
+If adding a nut butter don't go below 4 oz or the crumble will be too crumbly, and don't go above 8 oz or it gets too dense and wont cook well.

-The Extract: Use up to 1 tbsp extract.
-Technically you can do more like some recipes listed but you will be making for a much more artificial tasting cookie.
+The extract: Use up to 1 tbsp extract.
+Technically you can do more like some recipes listed but you will be making for a much more artificial tasting topping.
 Extract is always a wet ingredient.

-The Syrups: You can use up to 3 tbsp syrups of any kind, any more than this and your cookies wont set up properly.
-The more syrup you add the more gooey your cRUMBLE will be when cool.
+The syrups: You can use up to 3 tbsp syrups of any kind, any more than this and your topping wont set up properly.
+The more syrup you add the more gooey your crumble will be when cool.
 Syrups always go in with the wet ingredients.

 The salt: Just stick with a heavy pinch.